crapp/qaccordion/README.md

 ```

 Have a look at the source code of the demo application if you are searching for a more advanced example on how to use this Qt Widget.
 I have recorded a short video that shows how qAccordion works.

+## Bugs and Feature requests

+If you find a Bug or have a feature request head over to github and open a new [issue](https://github.com/crapp/qaccordion/issues).

 ## ToDo ##
 * Maybe much, maybe nothing.
 So far it covers all my use cases ;)